SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_i2c_bio_sensor/README.md

 **Note:**

-- Make sure the *bluetooth_applications* repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the *bluetooth_applications* repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
 ![external_repo](images/external_repo.png)

 - Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.